pulumi/pulumi-provider-boilerplate/sdk/python/README.md

 1. Click "Use this template".
 1. Set the following options:
    * Owner: pulumi
-   * Repository name: pulumi-xyz-native (replace "xyz" with the name of your provider)
+   * Repository name: pulumi-xyz (replace "xyz" with the name of your provider)
    * Description: Pulumi provider for xyz
    * Repository type: Public
 1. Clone the generated repository.